 After the passing of the Honorable Elijah Muhammad, Temple 8 under the leadership of the late Imam Warithdeen Muhammed (may Allah's mercy be upon him) began following the universal message of Al-Islam and the sunnah of Prophet Muhammad (pbuh).
 Many of these same temples were renamed.
 Mosque #8 was re-named "Masjidul Taqwa of San Diego" by the late Imam W.D.
 Muhammad.
 Taqwa mean “God Conscious” in Arabic.

-As the oldest masjid on the West Coast established by indigenous people, we serve as a beacon for Muslims across the Americas.
-This community tells the history of Al-Islam in this country from the descendants of its former slaves in the path of the early sahabas, Islam transformed there lives and in doing so transformed a country.
+As the oldest masjid on the West Coast established by indigenous muslims, we serve as a beacon for Muslims across the Americas.
+This community tells the history of Al-Islam in this country from the descendants of its former enslaved people -- striving in the path of the early sahabas, Islam transformed their lives and in doing so transformed a country.

 We believe that Islam is the best way of life to establish our individual and community life.
 Masjidul Taqwa follows the Qur'an, Sunnah of Prophet Muhammad (saw), and the Tafseer of the late Imam W. D. Muhammad.
 This website tries to express the interest and culture of the African American Muslim along with the world Muslim community.

 SUSPENDED UNTIL FURTHER NOTICE---

 Congregational prayer is prescribed for believers.
 "O you who believe! when the call is made for prayer on Friday, then hasten to the remembrance of Allah and leave off trading; that is better for you, if you only know?"
 HQ 62:9

 1st and 3rd Sunday from 11:30 - 12:30 pm